-University of Alberta Affiliated Academic Staff
+University of Alberta Affiliated Academic Staff Electrical Engineering

-Electrical Éngineering B Cockburn, PhD J Conradi, PhD W Grover, PhD W Krzymien, PhD J McMullin, PhD
+B Cockburn, PhD I Filanorsky, PhD

+W Grover, PhD W Krzymien, PhD

+M Margala, PhD J McMullin, PhD

 TRLabs is the largest not-for-profit telecommunications research consortium in Canada.
 It was founded in 1986 as an applied research consortium based on industry, university and government collaboration.
-Membership has grown from the original three to the current 37, with revenues reaching the \$10 million mark.
+Membership has grown from the original three to over 40, with revenues reaching the \$10 million mark.
 It operates a network of research laboratories in Edmonton, Calgary, Saskatoon, Regina and Winnipeg, and has plans for future operations in British Columbia.
 Over 180 highly motivated and skilled people work at TRLabs, consisting of staff researchers, professionals seconded from industry, professors, graduate and undergraduate students, and technical and administrative staff.
 Its research program is focused on five strategic technologies: